bacpack-system/bacpack-system.github.io/docs/example_usage.md

 ## Define a Package

-The example project uses `curl` as a dependency, which depends on `zlib`.
+The example Project uses `curl` as a dependency, which depends on `zlib`.
 The definition files of these Packages (Configs) need to be created inside a Package Context.

 BacPack system supports building Packages for multiple target platforms.
 For this the Docker images